ganweisoft/WebPlugins/CONTRIBUTING.md

 ### Submitting a pull request

-If you don't know what a pull request is read this article: <[使用 Pull Request 功能进行代码审查 - Gitee.com](https://gitee.com/help/articles/4304#article-header0)>.
+If you don't know what a pull request is read this article: <[pull-requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)>.
 Make sure the repository can build and all tests pass.
 Familiarize yourself with the project workflow and our coding conventions.
-The coding, style, and general engineering guidelines are published on the [Engineering guidelines](https://gitee.com/shend/OpenTOMs/wikis/Engineering-guidelines)) page.
+The coding, style, and general engineering guidelines are published on the [Engineering guidelines](https://github.com/ganweisoft/IoTCenterWebAPi/wikis/Engineering-guidelines)) page.

 ### Tests